toddfoster/sharedprayers/content/about/slides/ep-lent4.md

 ---
 Officiant:
-> If I say, “Surely :the darkness will cover me, and the light around me turn to night,” darkness is not dark to you, O Lord; the night is as bright as the day; darkness and light to you are both alike. .smaller[_Psalm 139:10, 11_]
+> If I say, “Surely the darkness will cover me, and the light around me turn to night,” darkness is not dark to you, O Lord; the night is as bright as the day; darkness and light to you are both alike. .smaller[_Psalm 139:10, 11_]

 ## Confession of Sin